Editor’s Note: This post was originally published on May 10, 2017.

-Water covers approximately 70-75% of the earth’s surface makes up about 70% of the human body.
-Water is arguably the most important natural resource in the entire world.
+Water covers approximately 70-75% of the earth’s surface and also makes up about 70% of the human body.
+It’s arguably the most important natural resource in the entire world.
 All life depends on it.
 On the other hand, water may be a terrifying life changing force when it comes in the form of hurricanes, floods, or blizzards.
 Because of the universal nature of water, it is not surprising that H20 plays a central role in the Bible as well.

 Great Flood of Genesis

 Genesis 7 tells of a large flood that covers the earth after 40 days of continual rain.
-Whether or not a literal flood covered the entire earth or if it was a localized deluge does not matter.
-What is important is the symbolism used and the ways the Early Church Fathers interpreted this event as a prefiguration of the sacrament of Baptism.
-According to St. Justin Marytr in chapter 138 of his Dialogues with Trypho,
+The Early Church Fathers interpreted this event as a prefiguration of Baptism.
+According to St. Justin Martyr in chapter 138 of his Dialogues with Trypho,

 Dr. Denis McNamara in his article The Sacred Depth of the Baptismal Font: The Place of Re-Creation,